blbadger/blbadger.github.io/3-body-problem-2.md

 ### A CUDA kernal for divergence

 Here we will explore speeding up the three body computation by writing our own GPU code, rather than relying on torch to supply this when given higher-level instructions.
 The author has an Nvidia GPU and code on this page will therefore be written in C/C++ CUDA (Compute Unified Device Architecure).
-The code contains a standard C++ -style library inclusion and function initialization (C++ execution always begins at `int main()`), all of which is performed on the CPU.
+The code contains a standard C++ -style library inclusion and function initialization (C or C++ execution always begins with `main()`), all of which is performed on the CPU.
 Here we first initialize some constants for the three body similation.

 ```c++
 #include <stdio.h>